oscarryz/yz-design-notes/README.md

 ## Creating instances of a block

 If the identifier starts with uppercase then it defines a new type.
-When you execute an instance is created.
+When executed, an instance is created.
 Example:

 ```javascript